macadox/issueTrackerAPI/notes.md

 - Prepare validator on the forms [ ]
 - Add sorting and filtering options on lists, tabular data [ ]
 - Find another way to collect NESTED data in Array than stringifying into an input [ ]
-- Add design to tables (status, team member info on hover, email alias)
+- Add design to tables (status, team member info on hover, email alias) [ ]
+- Add better active page class: class=(currentPath.startsWith('/hearts') ? 'nav__link--active' : '')
+- Add default values to the templates if the value coming from in the server response is undefined.
+Like: project.projectId || '' or (issue.owner && issue.owner.name)
 ### Modules

 #### Done